Skip to content

 Adding a Third-Party Developer

-For Third-Party Developers, asking the client to use their ShipHero username and password is not ideal or safe.
+For third-party developers, asking a client to share their ShipHero username and password is neither ideal nor secure.

-After adding the developer you should be able to see the Bearer Token and the Refresh Token .
-These tokens should be provided to the developer.
+After the developer is added, the Bearer Token and Refresh Token will be available.
+Provide those tokens to the developer:

 Schema & Docs

-Note: We recommend always using the desktop versions or the extensions of these Client IDEs.
-Web versions usually have connection errors.
+Prefer the desktop versions or browser extensions of these clients.
+Web versions often have connection issues.

-Using your Token and pointing to https://public-api.shiphero.com/graphql you can access both Schema and Docs.
+Using your token and pointing your client to https://public-api.shiphero.com/graphql, you can access both the schema and the docs.

-Note: You don’t have to make a query to access Schema and Docs.
+You do not need to run a query to access the schema and docs.

 Queries & Mutations